AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 Validate and Save your integration

-1. Hover on the wiring next to the changePO invoke activity and Click + sign to add a Map activity
+1. Hover on the wiring next to the changePO invoke activity and Click + sign to add a Map Action

 <img src="media/image88.png" style="width:7in;height:3.07361in" />

-1. Edit the “Map to POProxy” activity and perform the mapping as per below
+1. Edit the “Map to POProxy” Action and perform the mapping as per below

 changePurchaseOrderResponse -\> result-\>POHeaderId **TO**